tscnlab/HahnEtAl_VisRes_2026/README.md

 The eye movement data analysis runs on the raw data .csf-files extracted by the Tobii Pro Glasses 3.
 The 5-second-interval analysis is performed with raw data that was extracted from five second long times of interst (TOI).
 The code of these TOI-analysis is similarly structures as the "whole measurement"-analysis.

-### Post-measurment questionnairs
+### Post-measurement questionnairs
-The post-measureent questionnaire data is summarized in a single table
+The post-measurement questionnaire data is summarized in a single table